 Coming up on the new platform will be essays related to three research arcs: ‘art and work‘, ‘art and migration‘ and ‘intersectional engagements in politics and art’.
 Where the open calls for contributions ‘encourages experimental forms of research publication including artistic research and practice led research’ the platform ‘invite[s] academic research articles (6000 – 8000 words), essays, creative writing, all forms of graphic visualization, photography, audio work, videos, interactive work, and other creative works.
 All contributions will pass through an open peer review process.’
 The fact that the research topics are engaged with over a longer of time and through different modes of interrogation means that they are engaged with in great depth.

-Over the summer and in autumn I have been proofing (and copy-editing) essays mainly in relation to the first arc – led by Dave Beech, Valand Academy, with editors Marina Vishmidt and Benjamin Fallon and Kirsteen Macdonald – of which the last event took place on 5 December, titled ‘Never (Off) Work!‘ Watch this new metaparse space!
+Over the summer I have been proofing (and copy-editing) essays mainly in relation to the last ‘normal’ issue, focusing on exclusion, led by Dave Beech, Erling Björgvinsson and Kristina Hagström-Ståhl, which is now online (see the introduction here) on the revamped website.
+More recently I have worked on texts related to the first research arc, led by Dave Beech, with editors Marina Vishmidt and Benjamin Fallon and Kirsteen Macdonald, and of which the last event took place on 5 December, titled ‘Never (Off) Work!‘.
+Watch this new space!